cyberus-technology/hedron/docs/user-documentation/data-structures.md

 ## Virtual LAPIC (vLAPIC) Page

-vLAPIC pages belong to Execution Contexts.
-A vCPU may have exactly one vLAPIC page.
-A vCPU never has an UTCB.
-See `create_ec` for the creation of vCPUs.
+vLAPIC pages belong to vCPUs.
+A vCPU has exactly one vLAPIC page.

 A vLAPIC page is exactly 4KiB in size.
 The content of the vLAPIC page is given by the Intel Architecture.
 The Intel Software Development